 Find Out: Best New Bank Promotions and Offers

 |Jumbo 15-Year Fixed-Rate||4.574%|

 A certificate of deposit is a special type of savings account.
 It typically offers higher interest rates in exchange for keeping your money locked up for a specified period.
 Though early withdrawals are still possible, depositors typically have to pay a penalty in such instances.

 Wells Fargo offers CDs ranging from three months to 12 months.
 If you have a relationship account, a bonus APY that pays a slightly higher rate may apply.
 However, you must participate in the Portfolio by Wells Fargo program to receive this bonus.
 Under this program, your CD must link to a separate Wells Fargo account.
-As of now, participation in this program is 0.02 percentage to the APY.
+Participation in this program offers % APY.